 Requirement Standard Proposed Compliance Verified PRIVATE STREETS A privately-owned way or lane which affords the principal means of access to property.
 A private street which serves up to two (2) dwelling units shall have a right of way width of not less than 30 feet and shall be constructed and maintained with an all-weather dustless surface that meets the specifications of the City for a standard residential street section, except that the base course need only be 20 feet wide with a slope or crown of 2 to 4%, no bituminous surface course need be applied and said street shall have a shoulder v-ditch with a slope of 6 to 8%.
-Private streets that serve more than two dwelling units or any GLUDMC 10-2-247 A 30-foot-wide right-of-way is proposed for private streets.
-The Code requires that streets serving more than two dwellings, or a business must be constructed to meet the street standards for a standard residential street.
-See following section addressing the standard residential Does Not Comply business activity shall be constructed and maintained according to the City standards and specifications for a "standard residential street."
+Private streets that serve more than two dwelling units or any business activity shall be constructed and maintained according to the City standards and specifications for a "standard residential street."
 Any private street that is longer than 150 feet shall have a cul-de-sac or hammerhead at the end thereof.
 The dimensions or layout of any required cul-de-sac or hammerhead shall comply with City's standards and specifications for public cul-de-sac or the minimum specifications of the current International Fire Code for hammerheads.
-The developer or owner(s) of a private street shall place a street sign at the intersection of the private street and all public streets, indicating the name of the private street, the north or east coordinate and that the street is a "private street".
-The location and specifications for the private street sign shall be determined by the City Public Works Director. street cross section.
-STANDARD STREET CROSS SECTIONS Local Street Cross Section (Grantsville's Current Standard Residential Street) requires a minimum 66-foot right-of-way, 38-feet of pavement bound by 30-inch curb and gutter on both sides, 6.5 -foot park strips and 5-foot-wide sidewalks along boundaries of right-of-way.
-Grantsville 2022 Transportation Master Plan, Figure 8 Typical Cross Sections - Local Roadway Section There are no details as to what the 30-foot or the 50-foot cross section looks like.
+The developer or owner(s) of a private street and all public streets, indicating the name of the private street".
+The location and specifications for the private street street street and all public streets, indicating the name of the private street".
+The location and specifications for the private street sign shall be determined by the City Public Works Director.
+GLUDMC 10-2-247 A 30-foot-wide right-of-way is proposed for private streets.
+The Code requires that streets serving more than two dwellings, or a business must be constructed to meet the street standards for a standard residential street.
+See following section addressing the standard residential street cross section.
+Does Not Comply STANDARD STREET CROSS SECTIONS Local Street Cross Section (Grantsville's Current Standard Residential Street) requires a minimum 66-foot right-of-way, 38-feet of pavement bound by 30-inch curb and gutter on both sides, 6.5 -foot park strips and 5-foot-wide sidewalks along boundaries of right-of-way.
+Grantsville 2022 Transportation Master Plan, Figure 8 Typical Cross Sections - Local Roadway Section There are no details as to what the 30- foot or the 50-foot cross section looks like.
 Does Not Comply Additional Information Required.
 Matthew's Lane and Durfee Street should be improved as collector streets as detailed in the Grantsville 2022 Transportation Master Plan.
 Matthew's Lane is currently shown as a local street with transition to collector after 2031 but the proposed PUD will very likely move this requirement up as center turn lanes will be necessary to serve the proposed uses.
 Grantsville 2022 Transportation Master Plan, Figure 8 Typical Cross Sections - Collector Section Verify that the streets are being improved and appropriate right-of-way is being dedicated to meet the collector requirements.